CarterPape/CarterPape.github.io/the-blog/_posts/2020-02-05-ten-years-of-programming.md

 The answer is 10 years.
 I started learning LabView when I was 13 (QWICK MATHS: I am 23).
 The story I started telling people a few years later about why and how I started programming is as follows:

-When I was younger, and around the time I started learning LabView, I was 13 (and honestly, I might have started when I was 12 or 14; who remembers these things?), Travis Pape was always on his computer in his office working on side-hustles like for iBike or just random projects like a computer assistant for some strategy game he liked to play I can't remember what it is.
+When I was younger, and around the time I started learning LabView, I was 13 (and honestly, I might have started when I was 12 or 14; who remembers these things?), Dad was always on his computer in his office working on side-hustles like for iBike or just random projects like a computer assistant for some strategy game he liked to play I can't remember what it is.

-He is still, by the way, uses LabView to create projects that have no business being created with LabView, but it's what he knows, so it's all fine and good and I do (try to) not judge.
+He still, by the way, uses LabView to create projects that have no business being created with LabView, but it's what he knows, so it's all fine and good and I do (try to) not judge.

 {% capture content %}
 ![A screenshot of LabView source code, showing virtual boxes connected by virtual wires, some of the wires different, vibrant colors](/assets/images/for-posts/labview-cli-write-code-example.png "A screen capture of LabView source code")